raspiblitz/raspiblitz/FAQ.cl.md

 ### All possible config settings
   *  can be shown by running:
   `lightningd --help`
-  * Place the settings in the config file  without the `--` and restart lightningd
+  * To persist the setings place the options in the config file without the `--` and restart lightningd
     ```
     Usage: lightningd
     A bitcoin lightning daemon (default values shown for network: bitcoin).